paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-051-supplemental-nutrition-assistance-program.md

 (4) **Third party energy assistance payments.—**

-  (A) *Energy assistance payments.—* — For purposes of subsection (d)(1), a payment made under a State law (other than a law referred to in paragraph (2)(G) to provide energy assistance to a household shall be considered money payable directly to the household.
+  (A) *Energy assistance payments.—* — For purposes of subsection (d)(1), a payment made under a State law (other than a law referred to in paragraph (2)(G) to provide energy assistance to a household without an elderly or disabled member shall be considered money payable directly to the household.

-  (B) *Energy assistance expenses.—* — For purposes of subsection (e)(6), an expense paid on behalf of a household under a State law to provide energy assistance shall be considered an out-of-pocket expense incurred and paid by the household.
+  (B) *Energy assistance expenses.—* — For purposes of subsection (e)(6), an expense paid on behalf of a household with an elderly or disabled member under a State law to provide energy assistance shall be considered an out-of-pocket expense incurred and paid by the household.

 **(l) Earnings to participants of on-the-job training programs; exception** Notwithstanding section 181(a)(2) of the Workforce Innovation and Opportunity Act [[29 U.S.C.
 3241(a)(2)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section3241/a/2&num=0&edition=prelim)], earnings to individuals participating in on-the-job training under title I of such Act [[29 U.S.C.
 3111](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section3111&num=0&edition=prelim) et seq.] shall be considered earned income for purposes of the supplemental nutrition assistance program, except for dependents less than 19 years of age.